 Diabetes treatment involves the doctor guiding the patient to avoid sugary food, eat six to seven small meals a day, exercise regularly, and quit smoking.

 Phase two of the diabetes treatment plan would be taking medications for better glycemic control.
 If diabetes progresses to phase three and neuropathy symptoms start appearing, hypoglycemia will start causing fatigue and body aches.
-Massage for diabetes helps to minimize edema and improve blood circulation and lymph turnover.
+Massage for diabetes reduces edema and improves blood circulation and lymph turnover.

 Benefits Of Massage Therapy In Diabetes